 Failure or deformation of plastic is a common concern for various industries that are dependent on this material.
 Though various advanced techniques have been perfected by plastic manufacturers, there are still instances of failure of plastic.
-In order to avert such problems, it is essential to understand the causes behind plastic failure.
+In order to avert such problems, it is essential to understand the causes behind the plastic failure.

 How to Analyze Plastic Failure?

 These days, there is equipment available in the market that helps in the identification of plastic failure.
 Highly evolved microscopic systems are useful in measuring the infrared absorption of organic material.
 These systems can detect contamination or deformation of plastic easily.
-Certain instruments are also helpful in studying effects of temperature, chemicals, and additives on plastics.
+Certain instruments are also helpful in studying the effects of temperature, chemicals, and additives on plastics.

 What are the main factors responsible for plastic failure?

 Plastic failure can be attributed to 4 main factors:

 - Material selection: Choice of poor quality material is the most common factor responsible for plastic failure.
 Many times, the manufacturer is not aware of the basic properties and distinctive features of plastic material, and hence they end up selecting poor material.